 If you suspect you or someone you’re with has a blood clot, seek medical attention right away.
 If your symptoms happen on a Friday night, don’t wait until Monday morning to call your doctor.
 Go to the ER.
 Even some urgent care offices have the technology to diagnose a blood clot.

 The two major treatments for blood clots are medicines or the use of special devices, such as wires and catheters, to help open the blood vessels, Hofmann says.
-Blood thinners are the most common type of medicine use to treat blood clots.
-The medicines used may be given orally or via an IV.
-Doctors might perform a surgical procedure called a thromectomy to try and remove a clot.
+Blood thinners are the most common type of medicine used to treat blood clots.
+The medicines used may be given orally or through an IV.
+Doctors might perform a surgical procedure called a thrombectomy to try to remove a clot.

 For heart attacks or strokes related to a blood clot, you may receive thrombolytic therapy.
 This involves the use of drugs that can help break up the clot.
 Breaking up the clot is needed so you no longer have the clot blocking blood flow.

 The treatments for blood clots are generally effective.
 However, more serious blood clots can lead to death, even once a patient is in the emergency room, Jacoub says.
-That can happen because a person may not get to the emergency room quick enough.
+That can happen because a person may not get to the ER quickly enough.

 “The smaller the clot is, the more you can prevent further destruction,” Weinberg says.

-For people who have chronic problems with blood clots, there are special stents available to help them, Hofmann says.
+For people who have chronic problems with blood clots, there are special stents — a tiny tube inserted into the blood vessel to help keep it open — available to help them, Hofmann says.

 Blood Clot Prevention